More than a third operating on assumptions rather than on real-time information

 The inaccessibility of data from all the needed sources (33%) or in the format needed (32%) are also major issues, along with visibility, with 31% saying it is difficult to gain a view of enterprise-level risk.
 The primary impact of these challenges is difficulty gaining a 360-degree picture of customers to deliver personalised services (36%).
 This can affect a firm’s ability to retain existing customers, attract new ones, and create a competitive advantage.

 What’s more, thirty-five percent of business leaders say these challenges make using data for decision making difficult.
 Similarly, more than a third (34%) revealed they are not able to base decisions on real-time information so often must rely on assumptions that aren’t always correct.

 Ann Kuelzow, global head of financial services, InterSystems, commented: “The financial services sector handles and processes huge amounts of data every day.
-It is the lifeblood of organizations and is key to everything from compliance to business 360 and customer 360, which enables them to deliver the products and experiences their customers need.
-Therefore, it’s vital that they find ways to overcome the challenges they are experiencing in accessing, harmonizing, and analyzing data to be able to use it more effectively to drive their organizations forward.
+It is the lifeblood of organisations and is key to everything from compliance to business 360 and customer 360, which enables them to deliver the products and experiences their customers need.
+Therefore, it’s vital that they find ways to overcome the challenges they are experiencing in accessing, harmonising, and analysing data to be able to use it more effectively to drive their organisations forward.
 This is where data fabrics, a new architectural approach, will come into their own.”